 Halo Engagement Rings

 The halo engagement ring style delivers a striking presence and brilliance.
-This ethereal style features a ring, or ‘halo’, of closely set smaller diamonds that surround the center gemstone.
+This ethereal style features a ring, or ‘halo’, of closely set smaller diamonds that surround the centre gemstone.

 Halo engagement rings are an excellent way to enhance the overall appearance of your engagement ring as it cleverly makes your ring appear larger than it is, with a sparkly finish.